Otter Commission: Recommendations

 The Otter Committee did not submit a formal report to the government or release any information to the press.
 Most of the adopted recommendations, authored primarily by Gwatkin and McNaughton, were enacted over a long period of time.
 By 1936, the threat of another conflict prompted the re-emergence and adoption of the last few Otter Commission recommendations that had not yet been put in place.

 In order to preserve both the pre-war Militia units and the history of the CEF units, a system of perpetuations was created based primarily on geographical connections through the original recruiting areas of the CEF battalions.
 This provided a basis by which the battle honours of the CEF units were claimed by units of the standing Militia.
 From a legal standpoint, the existing Militia units had to be disbanded and new ones created.
-Most of the Cavalry and Infantry regiments of the Militia had their regimental numbers removed and others were renamed entirely (such as the Eastern Townships Mounted Rifles).
-Some were disbanded such as The Dawson Rifles of Canada and the 109th Regiment.
-Notable exceptions to this would include the 1st Hussars and the 48th Highlanders of Canada.
+Most of the cavalry and infantry regiments of the Militia had their regimental numbers removed and others were renamed entirely (such as the Eastern Townships Mounted Rifles).
+Some were disbanded, such as The Dawson Rifles of Canada and the 109th Regiment.
+Notable exceptions to the abandonment of regimental numbers included the 1st Hussars and the 48th Highlanders of Canada.
 Individual battalions of the new units were granted perpetuation of CEF units and received claim to their battle honours when they were granted in the 1930s.

 In addition to the perpetuation of CEF units by the Non-Permanent Active Militia, the Otter Commission made a major change to the post-war Permanent Force by adding two units that had been raised for service in the CEF in 1914.
-Permanent additions to the Permanent Active Militia (the Regular Force) were the Princess Patricia's Canadian Light Infantry and the 22nd Battalion (today the Royal 22e Régiment).
-They joined The Royal Canadian Regiment, which in 1914 had been Canada's only full time infantry unit.
+Permanent additions to the Permanent Active Militia (the Regular Force) were Princess Patricia's Canadian Light Infantry and the 22nd Battalion (today the Royal 22e Régiment).
+They joined the Permanent Force's infantry arm along with The Royal Canadian Regiment, which in 1914 had been Canada's only full-time infantry unit.